jianghuaijie/scLRTC/README.md

 alpha= [1,1e-2,2e-3];
 %the coefficient of the objective function, i.e., \|X\|_* := \alpha_i \|X_{i(i)}\|_*
 ```
-Now, the thing you have to do is to invoke the scLRTC() function.
+Now, the thing you have to do is to invoke the scLRTC( ) function.
 ``` matlab
 rebuild =scLRTC(M0,k,p,rho,epsilon,alpha);
 ```
-The last thing you have to do is to save the result of imputation.
+Finally, you need to save the result of imputation.
 ``` matlab
 output_path ='yanltrc.csv';
 %the dir of output file